 Remember the Meaning of the Holidays

-The holidays are about spending time with your loved ones, take that time and cherish it.
-This year, try to enjoy a more mindful holiday.
+The holidays are, at their core, about love.
+And, whether you are able to spend time with your family in the same room or you’re connecting virtually, this year, try to enjoy a more mindful holiday.
 2020 has been a challenging one, many of us spent much of the time unable to hug our families or friends.
-If you’re reunitied with them this festive season, reconnect mindfully.
-Cook together, play together, eat together, laugh together, do things that nourish your soul and that leave you feeling full of love and ready for the year ahead.
+However you are able to connect (virtually or in real life) this festive season, connect mindfully.
+Play together, laugh together, eat together (if you can), do things that nourish your soul and that leave you feeling full of love and ready for the year ahead.